 If you have recently been hurt at your place of employment, you are entitled to file a worker’s compensation claim.
 And if you want to give yourself the best shot at winning, avoid making careless mistakes.
 Here are some of the worst mistakes that you can make in your worker’s compensation case:

 When an employee is injured, sometimes a company will attempt to provide their own in-house legal counsel, but remember that this is not always in your favor.
 And don’t think that you can handle your case all on your own, either.
-Look for a good worker’s compensation attorney in Huntington Beach to represent you.
+Look for a good worker’s compensation attorney in Southern California to represent you.

 While you may be more comfortable going to your personal physician for your post-injury exam, it’s important that you go to a provider that is approved by your employer.
 Straying outside of this system may negate your medical exam and diagnosis, making it much harder to win your case.